 There are many things you need to pay attention to when creating posts.
 You need to pay attention to the images, content you are presenting, quality of the content, descriptions, first sentence, etc.

 But before you try to create a post you must know all the post types.
 There are many different Instagram post types, now we are going to go through all of them.

 These posts offer a glimpse into the part of your business that people don’t normally see.
-It’s important that they don’t look staged — authenticity is key!
+They mustn’t look staged — authenticity is key!

-Example: Aeronaut Brewing Company has provided an inside look on how they take the grain out of the mash tun ready to be brewed…
+Example: Aeronaut Brewing Company has provided an inside look at how they take the grain out of the mash tun ready to be brewed…

 Educational posts offer snappy tips on how to do something.
-They are helpful and considered as an evergreen content.
-(Best content type you can do…as these posts are always useful.)
+They are helpful and considered as evergreen content.
+(The best content type you can do…as these posts are always useful.)

 I love to create this type of content, and you should consider it too.

-Example: Dan Lok is educating his followers about the importance of getting out of your comfort zone every day…
+Example: Dan Lok is educating his followers about the importance of getting out of their comfort zone every day…

 A motivational post combines a simple visual with an overlaid quote or uplifting text.
 These posts encourage your audience and amplify your brand values.
 While effective, try to post these sparingly to avoid looking cheesy.

-Example: Brian Tracy showing really amazing motivational post…
+Example: Brian Tracy showing a really amazing motivational post…

 Similar to employee reposts, user-generated content (UGC) is curated content from your fans and followers.
 Your tagged posts and posts with your brand hashtag are a great source for UGC.